 Today VFW Post 1351 is named for Sidney Severns and is part of the oldest major veterans group in the United States.
 In 1899, thirteen former Spanish-American

 the forerunner of the VFW in Columbus, Ohio.
 Sidney Severns Post 1351

 was instituted by Bay Area veterans on May 15, 1925.

 RM Toalson of Alameda County Veterans directed the organization.
 Robert W. Willis was the first Commander and headed the post of 70 veterans from Oakland, Walnut Creek, Richmond, and Vallejo who attended the ceremonies and banquet held at Pythian Castle.

 VFW Sidney Severns Post 1351 filed for incorporation November 7, 1935.
 Today the VFW is considered the elite U.S. veterans organization because it demands that the veteran have overseas service in time of war or international crisis to qualify for membership.
-This year (2015) marks the 80th anniversary for VFW Post 1351 which is now part of District 10.

 The purpose of the Sidney Severns VFW Post 1351 is to preserve and support the common bond that exists between the men and women who have shared the military experience in battle: A shared sense

 of duty, a common belief in a cause higher than self, and understanding of the true essence of America, her ideals, beliefs and the price paid to be eligible to join the ranks of the VFW.

 The VFW has a rich tradition of enhancing the lives of millions through its community service programs and special projects (see more about programs here), and provide assistance to local veterans.
 The VFW maintains true allegiance to the United States Constitution, the laws of the United States of America and defends her from all enemies.